yeosu623/yeosu623.github.io/_featured_categories/project.md

 submenu: false
 order: 3
 description: >
-  A history about what I and We achieved!
+  The history about what I and WE achieved!
 ---